KaiSD/coa4u/README.md

 ### Included actions (ready and WIP)
 All actions are designed to word in 3D scene (i.e. using Vector3 for movement, rotation and scaling).
-You can use it in 2D with apropriate vectors, but i'm going to add support for 2D actions soon.
+You can use it in 2D with appropriate vectors, but i'm going to add support for 2D actions soon.

 Base actions
 - [x]  Sequence